eda-aty/healthcare-analytics-tableau-project/README.md

 # healthcare-analytics-tableau-project
 # 🏥 Healthcare Analytics – Treatment Effectiveness & Cost Efficiency

-## 📌 Project Overview
+## 📌 Business Problem

+Healthcare providers face increasing pressure to balance patient outcomes with rising treatment costs, while also ensuring adequate staffing during high-demand periods.
+Hospital leadership needs clear, data-driven insights to understand:

+Which treatments deliver the best recovery outcomes?

+Which diagnoses generate the highest costs?

+When patient demand peaks throughout the year?

+Where operational efficiencies can be improved?

+## 🎯Objective

-This project analyzes patient outcomes, treatment effectiveness, healthcare costs, and seasonal demand patterns using interactive **Tableau dashboards**.
-The goal is to support hospital leadership and clinical teams in identifying **high-value treatments**, understanding **cost drivers**, and improving **patient recovery outcomes** through data-driven insights.
+The goal of this project is to analyze patient outcomes, treatment effectiveness, healthcare costs, and seasonal demand patterns using interactive Tableau dashboards, support hospital leadership and clinical teams in identifying **high-value treatments**, understanding **cost drivers**, and improving **patient recovery outcomes** through data-driven insights.

-The analysis focuses on answering key strategic questions such as:

-* Which treatments deliver the best recovery outcomes relative to their cost?
-* Which diagnoses drive the highest patient volume and treatment cost?
-* Does higher treatment cost translate into better patient outcomes?
-* How do patient demand and healthcare costs change seasonally?

----

-## 🎯 Business Problem

-Hospital leadership need to understand which diagnoses and treatment types drive patient volume, healthcare costs, and recovery outcomes in order to improve treatment efficiency and allocate resources more effectively.

 ---